Barkhausen-Institut/usrp_uhd_wrapper/README.md

 # Use

+After install, there are two python packages installed: `usrp_client` serving as the client that sends commands (e.g. RF config, samples, etc.) to the usrp server.
+The `uhd_wrapper.utils` package contains dataclasses for the configurations (module `config`, check there!) and some serialization functions in the `serialization` module.

 We implemented a multidevice setup with SISO only.
 It is easily extendible however.
 The examples below will explain its usage until further documentaiton will follows.

+**Note**: Ensure that the usrp server is started:

+ssh to usrp.

+1. `cd <repo>`
+2. `. env/bin/activate`
+3. `python start_usrp_server.py`

 ## Examples

 The **examples** directory contains two examples.
 In each example file, we will print when the sent signal can be found in the received frame.
-The printed delay should be more or less (i.e. +- 5 sampels) deterministic.
-A value of 100-110 is realistic, depending on the sampling rate.
-All exapmples are to be run from the client side. **Port 5555 is being used.** We add the option to plot signals.
+The printed delay should be more or less (i.e. +- 5 sampels) deterministic, depending on sample rate.
+All examples are to be run from the client side. **Port 5555 is being used.** We add the option to plot signals.
 Examples should be self-explanatory.

 **usrp_p2p_transmission**: Sends random signal from Usrp1 to Usrp2, check file.